beccam/katakoda-scenarios/java/step5.md

 </br>

 ## Awesome!
-Now you know how to perform basic CRUD operations with the DataStax Driver for Apache Cassandra™
+Now you know how to perform basic CRUD operations with the DataStax Driver for Apache Cassandra™.